faultyagatha/design-patterns-cpp/creational/builder/builder.md

 > Builder solves what is known as `telescopic constructor` anti-pattern: a pattern, when an object can be constructed using many different constructors with various parameters.

+> The purpose of Builder: set only necessary fields in some object and keep remaining fields set to default values (!!).
+Presence of reasonable defaults for remaining fields is very important.

 ## Implementation

 Typically there's an `abstract Builder class` that defines an operation for each component that a director may ask it to create.
 The operations do nothing by default.
 A `ConcreteBuilder class` overrides operations for components it's interested in creating.

+## TODO

+- Fluent Builder
+- builder with callbacks (is it possible in C++?)